DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation: Methodology

 \subsection{Learning Framework}

-\textbf{Coupled Dynamics with Decoupled Constraints.} The core philosophy of \method{} is to synergize disentangled geometric structuring with manifold-consistent transport.
-To achieve this, we distinguish between \textit{optimizing the transport trajectory} and \textit{defining the target geometry}: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=*] \item {Joint Manifold Transport (Dynamics):} We perform flow matching on the {joint manifold} rather than optimizing radial and angular components separately.
-In Riemannian space, these dimensions are intrinsically coupled by the metric tensor.
-Independent optimization would neglect this curvature, effectively treating the space as Euclidean and forcing the transport to follow {distorted, high-energy paths}.
-Instead, our unified flow respects this {metric-induced coupling}, guiding features along {energy-minimizing geodesics} to ensure optimal transport.

-\item {Disentangled Target Definition (Statics):} Conversely, we enforce constraints separately on the {marginal distributions} of the radius and angle.
-As proven in Theorem~\ref{thm:orthogonality}, the gradient flows of these objectives are orthogonal under the Riemannian metric.
-This allows us to strictly define the {shape} of the destination manifold, ensuring radial hierarchy and angular discriminability, without interfering with the {dynamics} of the transport path. \end{itemize}

-In summary, the disentangled constraints act as {static boundary conditions} that define a structurally valid target, while the unified flow acts as the {dynamic solver} that finds the optimal geodesic path to reach it.
+\method{} separates endpoint shaping from trajectory learning.
+The radial and angular losses regularize endpoint distributions in polar coordinates, while flow matching learns a single coupled manifold transport.
+This distinction is important: independent radial and angular flows would ignore the metric coupling and can produce distorted, non-geodesic trajectories.

-\textbf{Training Objective.} Formally, \method{} jointly optimizes the source task capability, geometric structural integrity, and the manifold transport trajectory.
-The total objective function is formulated as:
+Formally, \method{} jointly optimizes the source task capability, geometric structural integrity, and the manifold transport trajectory.
+The objective function is formulated as:

-where $\lambda_{1}, \lambda_{2}$, and $\lambda_{3}$ are hyper-parameters balancing the contributions of structural alignment, semantic alignment, and manifold transport, respectively.
+where $\lambda_{1}, \lambda_{2}$, and $\lambda_{3}$ are hyperparameters balancing the contributions of radial regularization, angular regularization, and manifold transport, respectively.
+We note that $\mathcal{L}_{task}$ is computed from the full tangent representation, so the radial-angular decomposition functions as a regularization bias rather than a hard restriction on all prediction signals.
 Specifically, $\mathcal{L}_{task}$ is the standard cross-entropy loss computed on the labeled source domain $\mathcal{D}_S$ to ensure discriminative capability:

-where $p(y|\mathbf{v}_S) = \text{Softmax}(\mathbf{W}\mathbf{v}_S + \mathbf{b})$ denotes the predicted probability in the tangent space.
+where $p(y|\mathbf{v}_S) = \operatorname{Softmax}(\mathbf{W}\mathbf{v}_S + \mathbf{b})$ denotes the predicted probability in the tangent space.